LittleXiaosi/vue-learn/vuePress/reactive-in-vue.md

     if (!flushing) {
       queue.push(watcher)
     } else {
-      // if already flushing, splice the watcher based on its id
-      // if already past its id, it will be run next immediately. let i = queue.length - 1
+      let i = queue.length - 1
       while (i > index && queue[i].id > watcher.id) {
         i--